Jake Bilardi: Life, radicalisation and death

+"I was intrigued, why would a group of people living in caves in Afghanistan want to kill innocent American civilians?"

+He was an aspiring journalist and a curious intelligent student, when he researched the issue more deeply he quickly found the version in the headlines is not the full story, but then became further radicalised eventually developing a hatred of the United States and their allies, including Australia.

+In addition to the blog he was very active on Twitter, promoting the Islamic State.

-Bilardi died in a suicide attack in Ramadi, Iraq on 11 March 2015.
+He died in a suicide attack in Ramadi on 11 March 2015.
 The Iraqi Army stated Bilardi's attack was unsuccessful, killing only himself.
 Other reports said 17 people were killed in the attack.
 ISIL used his death as propaganda, in order to recruit more people to become suicide bombers.

-According to a friend, Bilardi was concerned his family would "spend eternity in hell" for being non-believers.
+Photos, supposedly of Bilardi inside a booby-trapped suicide van, was posted to ISIL-linked accounts on Twitter.

 Reaction

 Prime Minister Tony Abbott, commented on Bilardi's death as an "absolutely horrific situation", stating, "it's very, very important that we do everything we can to try to safeguard our young people against the lure of this shocking, alien and extreme ideology".
-Greg Barton, director of the Centre for Islam and the Modern World considers Bilardi a self-radical motivated by underlying mental health issues instead of religious zealotry.
+Greg Barton, director of the Centre for Islam and the Modern World, considers Bilardi a self-radical motivated by underlying mental health issues instead of religious zealotry.
+His father said Bilardi "had a death wish" and ISIL "used him for his own cause", and said he wished he had gotten help for his son's psychological problems when he was a child.

+In 2022, Bilardi's recruiter, Mirsad Kandic, an American resident, was convicted in a New York court of one count of conspiracy to provide material support to ISIL and five substantive counts of providing material support to ISIL in the forms of personnel, including himself, Bilardi and others, as well as services, weapons, property, and equipment, and false documentation and identification.
+He had controlled more than 100 Twitter accounts which he used to recruit people to ISIL.
+In July 2023, Kandic was sentenced to life in prison.